 - Start practising questions on Ratio and Proportion, Algebra, Permutation and Combination, Sentence Correction, Subject-verb Agreement etc.

-Now that you are familiar with the areas to work upon, in week 2 we will practice some new topic and revise the ones we did previously.
+Now that you are familiar with the areas to work upon, in week 2 we will practice some new topics and revise the ones we did previously.
 One of the most helpful tips on how to crack GMAT in 3 months is that whatever you are learning new, keep retaining the old topics.
 Follow these steps for week 2 prep:

 - Review concepts of Linear equations, Quadratic equations, inequalities and start practising basic questions